Pickaxes Mattocks

 Guide to Gardening Picks: Pickaxes, Mattocks and their uses

-Last Updated on May 2, 2023 by Editors
+Last Updated on March 25, 2024 by Editors

 In this guide, we will take a look at the two basic types of gardening picks: The Mattock garden tool and the Pickaxe.
 Pickaxes and mattocks are essential tools for anyone who wants to break through the hard crust of the earth.
 When you are digging a hole for a garden, these tools give you the power to make quick work of the toughest soil.